Categories: Uncategorized

 As we start, we know the data is towering up and its unstructured and unsymmetrical and it needs to be stored in a way, where it can be operated and scrutinize even in real time.
 This is where the database and data-ware house solutions like Hadoop, Storm and Greenplum come in.

-Nathan Marz, Twitter Engineer and Author of Storm, states, “Storm makes it easy to write and scale complex real-time computations on cluster of computers, doing for real-time processing what Hadoop did for batch processing.
+Nathan Marz, Twitter Engineer and Author of Storm, states, “Storm makes it easy to write and scale complex real-time computations on a cluster of computers, doing for real-time processing what Hadoop did for batch processing.
 Storm guarantees that every message will be processed.
 And it’s fast — you can process millions of messages per second with a small cluster.”
 You can get into more details about the Storm at the Twitter Engineering Blog.

 Hadoop which is already quite popular among engineers.
 The servers do not share any memory or disk space, these are multiple servers with Hadoop installed, when the data is loaded, Hadoop slices the data and distributes it among the different servers and it even keeps the track of where the data is placed.
 The most well-known Hadoop user is Facebook.